 Rebuilt at the end of the 17th century.
-It has a rectangular-shaped nave with a Latin crossfloor plan, embedded chapels forming the arms of the transept, sacristy and contra-sacristy.
-It has two towers, a bell tower each, straight buttresses, to consolidate the high side walls, and a shelter arch on buttresses that protects the front side.
+It has a rectangular-shaped nave with a Latin cross floor plan, embedded chapels forming the arms of the transept, sacristy, and contra-sacristy.
+It has two towers, a bell tower each, straight buttresses, to consolidate the high sidewalls, and a sheltering arch on buttresses that protects the front side.

 Church of Santa Ana (Maca):

-Built in 1760, of romanesque style with strong mestizo influence.
-Is located longitudinally to the main square of Maca.
+Built-in 1760, of romanesque style with strong mestizo influence.
+It is located longitudinally to the main square of Maca.
 It is surrounded by a wall of ashlar, which has decorative elements in the form of large planters.
-Its plant is a Latin crossfloor, and the altar with gold leaves and canvasses of the Cusco School highlight the interior.
+Its plant is a Latin cross floor, and the altar with gold leaves and canvasses of the Cusco School highlight the interior.

 Mirador Cruz del Condor:

-From here you can appreciate the canyon in all its splendor.
-In addition, it is a strategic point to observe the lay-out of the iconic condor, bird of ancient great size, which cuts through the air, taking advantage of the thermal updrafts.
+From here, you can appreciate the canyon in all its splendor.
+Also, it is a strategic point to observe the lay-out of the iconic condor, bird of ancient great size.

-Listed as the deepest canyon in America, reaches 4 to 160 metres in its highest point, in the town of Canco.
-The Mountain range of the Chila (Bomboya, Serpregina, Mismi, Quehuisha) is located on its left and on the other side the Hualca Hualca, Sabancaya and Ampato.
+Listed as the deepest canyon in America, it reaches 4 to 160 meters in its highest point, in the town of Canco.
+The Mountain range of the Chila (Bomboya, Serpregina, Mismi, Quehuisha) is located on its left, and on the other side, the Hualca Hualca, Sabancaya, and Ampato.
 You can see Mount Ubinas and beautiful Mount Coropuna in the distance.
 It’s viable to start hiking into the Colca Canyon from the district of Cabanaconde.

 Archaeological site of Uyo Uyo:

-The citadel of the “Collagua” culture has compartments intended for ceremonial use, and housing.
-Stone field, especially spherical and of different colors was used for its construction.
+“Collagua” culture has compartments intended for ceremonial use and housing.
+The Stone field, especially spherical and of different colors, was used for its construction.
 It embraces a magnificent composition of landscape and ecological, ideal for hiking.

 District of Sibayo:

-The birthplace of the emblematic Rumillaqta neighborhood (The Stone Village).
+The birthplace of the typical Rumillaqta neighborhood (The Stone Village).
 It is characterized by its buildings of stone and mud with thatched roofs.
-Its streets retain the same layout since its foundation in Cologne (1776).
+Its streets retain the same lay-out-out since its foundation in Cologne (1776).
 Highlights:

 The colonial Church of St. John the Baptist:

 Restored in the middle of XVIII century.
-It has an atrium of great extent, it performed the function of the atrium cemetery, and allowed the development of the collaguas funerary rituals.
-Built in ashlar stone, It has a Latin-cross layout.
+It has an atrium of considerable extent, it performed the function of the atrium cemetery, and allowed the development of the collaguas funerary rituals.
+Built-in ashlar stone, It has a Latin-cross lay-out.

-The cultural manifestations of the original inhabitants of the Colca valley are the terraces, which are gigantic land extensions that cover a great part of the valley.
-Its construction dates back to the time of the Collaguas and Canaguas, others are more ancient and were built by the incas.
+The cultural manifestations of the original inhabitants of the Colca valley are the terraces, which are large land extensions that cover a significant part of the valley.
+Its construction dates back to the time of the Collaguas and Canaguas.
+Others are more ancient and were built by the Incas.

 Flora and fauna:

-The most important and remarkable inhabitant is the condor (vulturgryphus), the master of the heights and the flying bird of larger size in the Andes.
-They are also worthy of mention the LequeLeque (vanellusresplendens), Guallatas (Chloephagamelanoptera), andean flamingo or parihuana (Phoenicoparrusandinus) and among the mammals we can mention the andean fox or atoq, the skunk or añas, wild cats or osjos, vicuña, taruca, vizcacha, cuy silvestre, among others.
+The most important and remarkable inhabitant is the condor (vulturgryphus), the master of the heights, and the flying bird of larger size in the Andes.
+They are also worthy of mention the LequeLeque (vanellusresplendens), Guallatas (Chloephagamelanoptera), Andean flamingo or parihuana (Phoenicoparrusandinus) and among the mammals.
+We can mention the Andean fox or Atoq, the Skunk or Añas, wild cats or Osjos, vicuña, taruca, vizcacha, wild guinea pig, among others.